 Created by Google, Kubernetes emerges as the preferred deployment platform.
 Kubernetes is designed on the principles of scalability, high-availability, security and portability.
 Applications deployed in Kubernetes are packaged as micro-services, composed of multiple containers.
 Kubernetes tackles then with the availability of both the infrastructure and the application layers, and the associated security.
 And the beauty of the solution don’t stop there.
 Kubernetes also ensures the portability of the application on top of multiple operating systems, virtual environment, container runtimes, processor architectures, cloud service providers through federation mechanism.
 It brings to life the promise of Hybrid Cloud Solution in multi-cloud environment, without any vendor lock-in.
 Workloads can natively and proficiently move from multiple deployment, between multiple regions, multiple level of security environments, providing a maximum of flexibility at any time.

-From a deployment perspective, these container and orchestration solutions are available either by deploying core container orchestration tools on-premises in a datacenter (Google Anthos, IBM Cloud Paks, Red Hat OpenShift and VMware Tanzu) or in the Cloud through PaaS that delivers complete life cycle management for developers (AWS EKS, Microsoft AKS, Google Cloud GKE, IBM KS).
+From a deployment perspective, these container and orchestration solutions are available either by deploying core container orchestration tools on-premises in a datacenter (AWS EKS anywhere, Google Anthos, IBM Cloud Paks, Red Hat OpenShift and VMware Tanzu) or in the Cloud through PaaS that delivers complete life cycle management for developers (AWS Fargate, AWS EKS, AWS ROSA, Microsoft AKS, Microsoft Azure Red Hat OpenShift, Google Cloud GKE, IBM KS).
 These solution could be completed with serverless framework platform for Kubernetes such as Apache OpenWhisk, Knative or OpenFaaS.

 The use cases are multiple such as greenfield development, application modernization interacting with the existing heritage, but can also span to edge computing, Internet of Things/embedded systems.
 If these solution have raised the interest of web-scale start-up, large enterprise have also started to explore it.
 By abstracting the infrastructure layer, these solutions allow the development teams to remain focused on the application, leveraging from self-service and operational flexibility.
 The orchestration engine brings a consistent operating experience across targeted environment for DevSecOps engineers.